axieinfinity/ronin-dpos-contracts/docs/README.md

 | `values`        | `uint256[]` | msg.value to send for targets |
 | `calldatas`     | `bytes[]`   | Data to call to the targets   |
 | `gasAmounts`    | `uint256[]` | Gas amount to call            |

+## Vault Forwarder

+The vaults are used in the Delegation Program, in which Ronin will lend each valid user a vault to have an affordable amount to become a validator.
+The users will interact with the DPoS contract via the vault.
+A set of target contracts that the vault can interact to are determined by the admin.
+The fund is locked in the vault and withdrawn only by the admin of the vault.